Health and learning go hand in hand

 A guide or marker on a hiking trail or path.

 Creating places of health and well-being where kids can win through education.

 Cairn Guidance was created by Jessica Lawrence, a former health teacher and health education curriculum specialist for the Oregon Department of Education.
 We are a consulting business that offers services such as facilitation, presentations, curriculum and materials development.
 We have been working with clients since August of 2006.

 Cairn addresses school and public health issues and focuses on a process that is effective and results-oriented.
 Some of our clients include schools, districts, state departments of education, non-profits, public health organizations and state departments of health and human services.

 We believe that health and learning go hand in hand.
-With the competing pressures that schools face, the health and well-being of our school communities are oftentimes forgotten.
-Cairn believes that the core of a school community is how it functions as a collaborative entity to support the health of the students, teachers, staff and larger school community.
+With the competing pressures that schools and communities face, the health and well-being of our communities are oftentimes forgotten.
+Cairn believes that the core of a community is how it functions as a collaborative entity to support the health of the community.